collapsed-stacks/startups/questions/11164/why-your-product-service-is-hard-to-clone-by-someone-else.md

 - posted by: [Fawby](https://stackexchange.com/users/2531216/fawby) on 2016-09-18
 - score: 1

-<p>The answer I would deliver with regard to my own budiness is that it's not enough to clone my service.
+The answer I would deliver with regard to my own budiness is that it's not enough to clone my service.
 My service is constantly improving according to well thought out and researched design principles.
-A copy-cat will never keep up nor understand the underlying reasons for my design decisions. </p>
+A copy-cat will never keep up nor understand the underlying reasons for my design decisions.

 ## Answer 11199